 Draft 2 of the 2018 Code was published on April 25, 2017.
-Please provide your feedback by participating in the discussion at the ACM Discourse site.
+Please provide your feedback by participating in the discussion at the ACM Discourse site, no later than June 5, 2017.
 This is the official mechanism for public comment on Draft 2.

 If you wish to be notified when future Drafts are ready for review and comment, please complete this Google form.